 Continued recording is essential in order to gauge the extent of these changes.
 Despite, the immense volunteer effort many areas are still under-recorded.
 You can help by sending your butterfly sightings to your local BNM Co-ordinator.
 They will check the sightings and compile them into a local database, before forwarding your observations onto the national BNM recording scheme.

-The BNM data is a powerful tool for research, for example into the effect of global warming.
+The BNM database is a powerful tool for research, for example into the effect of global warming, and has been used in many scientific papers (see recent publications).

 Butterflies are good indicators of environmental change and the quality of our countryside and urban landscape.
 They are easy to record and identify and can be used as a barometer of many thousands of other, less well known insects.